Orchibald/train-schedule/README.md

 ## Deployment

 The backend is deployed on Railway.
-Once the environment variables are configured properly and the backend is up and running locally, you can deploy it to Railway.
+Once the environment variables are configured properly and the backend is up and running locally.

-### Steps to deploy on Railway:

-1. Ensure your backend is connected to the Railway project.
-2. Set up the PostgreSQL database on Railway and connect it via the `.env` file.
-3. Push your code to the Railway deployment platform.

 ## Built With